 AME Awards: Any advice for entrants?
 Will you share your tips for entry success?

 Marialejandra Urbina: There's no formula for effectiveness, that said.
-When you are working an entry, think about : (1) The brains: is it a business challenge with extraordinary results?
+When you are working on an entry, think about: (1) The brains: is it a business challenge with extraordinary results?
 (2) The heart: is it a relatable insight?
 Will the jury feel it?
 Do you have a brilliant idea?
-The gut: bringing your idea to life, is it well crafted, does it take of details, can you make the jury think "I don't know why, but I believe in this case"; that' their guts talking.
+The gut: bringing your idea to life, is it well crafted, does it talk of details, can you make the jury think "I don't know why, but I believe in this case"; that's their guts talking.

-My advice built your case with brains, heart, and guts.
+My advice build your case with brains, heart, and guts.